vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 On Wednesday 2024-12-11, I skipped all exercise due to a lengthy meeting with work colleagues and a long list of things to do after that.

+## 2024-12-12: skipped all exercise in preparation for blood test tomorrow

+On 2024-12-12, I skipped all exercise in preparation for a blood test the next morning (2024-12-13).
+Conveniently, this also was the day that it was raining throughout the day, which means that even if I did exercise it would have had to be at-home jogging.